Troy Evans

 Internal Prisons: The Thief of Productivity and Quality in our Workforce

 It is Troy’s belief that prison does not necessarily mean steel bars and razor wire.
 That we all have “prisons within ourselves,” prisons that are just as confining as the one that held him for 7.5 years.
-Prisoners to fears, addictions, depression, overeating, overworking, bad relationships- the list could go on and on.
+Prisoners to fears, addictions, depression, overeating, overworking, bad relationships-the list could go on and on.
 What does this have to do with management?
-Only when we ourselves, as well as those we bring into our companies are “whole” personally can we all become better professionally.
-It is also Troy’s belief that these internal prisons are the number one cause of lost productivity within our workforce.
-If people are worried about their relationships, their addictions, their fears, are they going to give you the best eight hours they possibly can?
-No, they’re going to be on the phone mending relationships, feeding addictions and being preoccupied with their fears.
+Only when we ourselves, as well as those we bring into our companies, are “whole” personally can we all become better professionally.
 His program encourages managers and employees to be proactive in their work, not reactive.
 Reactive people let the environment dictate what they do and in a sense protect them.
 He shows business professionals how they can become better people, and what is truly important in their lives.
 Only then can they become the most they can be on the job.
-He also touches on diversity in the workforce- relating the importance of employing ex-convicts.
-No flip charts and statistics.
-Just a real life explanation on how they and those they employee can escape their internal prisons using the same tools and methods he used to escape his prison.
+He also touches on diversity in the workforce-relating the importance of employing ex-convicts.

 From Desperation to Dedication: Lessons You Can Bank On

-Every day, healing professionals have to pick up the pieces when our society fails.
+Every day, teachers and school administrators hold our children’s futures in their hands as educators, surrogate parents, wardens and counselors.
 The emotional drain can be intense and disillusionment can lurk around every corner.
-Troy Evans’ story serves as an example of what happens when your professionals have the strength to believe.
-This program rejuvenates those who help others and revives their vision and purpose.
-Troy Evans shares his stories of failure and success to demonstrate the power that caseworkers and counselors wield when they have the strength to believe and the vision to see the potential in the clients that they serve.
+Troy’s story serves as an example of what happens when your educators have the strength to believe.
+Faced with the ever-increasing role of educators and the fear and discouragement of recent headlines, this program rejuvenates teachers and administrators and revives their vision and purpose.
+Troy Evans shares his stories of failure and success with members of these noble professions to demonstrate the power they wield when they have the strength to believe and the vision to see potential and value in every student

 All Troy Evans Books